AndreaRC10/AndreaRC10/README.md

 - 👋 Hi, I’m @AndreaRC10
-- 👀 I’m interested in machine learning, statistics and Python
+- 👀 I’m interested in cybersecurity, machine learning, statistics and Python
 - 🌱 I’m currently learning PowerBI
 - 💞️ I’m looking to collaborate on projects related to science, health and business.
 - 📫 How to reach me andrearo1318@gmail.com or andrearo1318@hotmail.com